-In 2017, the Bureau reissued three discharge permits to industries following expiration of their existing permits.
+In 2018, the Bureau reissued four discharge permits to industries following expiration of their existing permits.
+Muncie Hard Chrome ceased production and their permit was closed.
 All permits are issued for a maximum of five years.
-Muncie had a total of 16 permitted industries during 2017.
+Muncie had a total of 16 permitted industries during 2018.